Applying for SFA/SSFA

 If, when you put in your e1132 self-preference form, there are no quarters available you will be given the option to accept a Non Availability Certificate (NAC) which means that a hiring will be sourced for you.
 You may be asked whether you want to stay on the list for a quarter – THINK VERY CAREFULLY – refusing an NAC will be seen as a refusal of an offer and you will go on to the waiting list which means you may to wait some time for another offer (remember, you have to move within three months of your assignment date in order to be eligible for removals and disturbance allowance).

-The Housing Allocations Service Centre (HASC) is to issue a NAC a minimum of 51 days for moves within UK and 65 days for moves in to UK from overseas.
-The HASC can withdraw the NAC and offer an appropriate SFA if one becomes available any time up to the 51/65 days mentioned above.
+The Occupancy Services Team is to issue a NAC a minimum of 51 days for moves within UK and 65 days for moves in to UK from overseas, they can withdraw the NAC and offer an appropriate SFA if one becomes available any time up to the 51/65 days mentioned above.

 The earliest you can apply to get your SSFA is two days prior to your assignment date unless you are returning from overseas or vacating a tied SFA.

 You are NOT able to source your own SSFA – you will be given two properties to view (preferably in a 24 hour period) and are to choose one of these.
 You will then be given notice of address 14 days prior to your required date if in the UK and 28 days prior to your required date if returning from overseas.
 As with SFA you will be required to sign a License to Occupy and your SSFA will be charged at grade 1 for Rent and CILOCT but you are entitled to challenge the grading within three months of move in.Back to top